 Bernie Brotman was a retailer who by the 1970s operated 18 stores with his brothers in Washington and Oregon and was an owner of Seattle Knitting Mills.
 "He also was the originator of the Costco idea,’ said son Jeff Brotman" (Beers).

-If Jeff Brotman manifests the Jewish obligation of tzedakah -- charity, redress, justice -- so did his father, Bernie.
+If Jeff Brotman manifested the Jewish obligation of tzedakah -- charity, redress, justice -- so did his father, Bernie.
 “On more than one occasion," according an account in The Seattle Times, "Mr. Brotman also helped pay employees’ college tuition.
 ‘If I questioned a few of his charitable gifts, he’d tell me he’d never missed a meal because of a donation he made,’ said his wife of 20 years, Sally Brotman of Seattle” (Beers).

 Jeff Brotman would say later: "Helping the disadvantaged, encouraging diversity, fostering a community that treats its people well -- these were values I learned from my parents as well as in Sunday school, values from Rabbi Richard Rosenthal, my rabbi at Temple Beth El, and my grandfather, who helped with the movement to plant trees in Israel.
 When I see some of the fundamental unfairness built into the system for people who are less fortunate, and couple that with my family’s tradition of helping others, I am compelled to act, compelled to give what I can to help” ( Jewish Federation of Seattle website).